Montgomery County, PA Divorce Lawyers

 Q: My spouse wants a divorce.
 What should I do?

-A: You may understandably be jarred from the experience of being served divorce papers.
+A: You may understandably be jarred by the experience of being served divorce papers.
 Consider consulting with a divorce coach for advice and emotional support.
-Then, speak with a trusted Montgomery County, PA divorce attorney right away or contact your county courthouse for assistance.
+Then, speak with a trusted Montgomery County divorce attorney right away or contact your county courthouse for assistance.
 The process for consenting to a divorce may differ depending on whether your divorce is considered no-fault or at-fault.
 You will want to know what your rights are should you choose not to respond.
 Discuss your options and possible outcomes with your attorney and decide whether mediation or litigation is right for you.

 Q: How long must I have been a resident of Pennsylvania before I can file a divorce in a PA county court?